I am happy to confirm that we are coming home and will be back in the Stuart Road building with effect from Monday 3rd August 2020.

 What does this mean for you, our patients?

-You can contact us on the usual telephone number (above) and your call will be diverted to our staff working at the Friarwood Surgery site.
-If your need urgent or same day help or advice, you will be added to the telephone triage list, a member of the clinical team (GP, Advanced Nurse Practitioner or Nurse Prescriber) will call you back and arrange the most appropriate care and advice for your condition.
+Our telephone number remains the same 01977 703437.
+If your need urgent or same day help or advice, you will be added to the telephone triage list, a member of the clinical team (GP, Advanced Nurse Practitioner, Nurse Prescriber or Pharmacist) will either telephone or video call you back and arrange the most appropriate care and advice for your condition/aliment.

 For the few items which we are not able to send electronically we will contact you to advise where you can collect your prescription from.

-Paper requests for repeat prescriptions have been suspended, again to avoid the spread of the virus and you will not be able to collect your prescription from the surgery.
+PAPER REQUESTS FOR REPEAT PRESCRIPTIONS REMAINS SUSPENDED.
+Again to avoid the spread of the virus you will not be able to SUBMIT paper requests or COLLECT your paper prescription from the surgery.
 We will electronically send the prescription to your nominated pharmacy.

 Therefore to order a repeat prescription, please either: